fleetdm/fleet/handbook/security.md

-Our policy, applies to Fleet-owned laptops purchased via Apple's DEP (Device Enrollment Program) which will retroactively be applied to every company-owned Mac consists of the below.
+Our policy applies to Fleet-owned laptops purchased via Apple's DEP (Device Enrollment Program) which will retroactively be applied to every company-owned Mac consists of the below.

 #### Enabling automatic updates